729studios/scottnorton-io.github.io/_projects/2023-06-29-CWnL-Absence of Formal Security Policies.md

 ---
-title: "Conduit Weak & Leak: Reactive and Inefficient Logging"
+title: "Conduit Weak & Leak: Absence of Formal Security Policies"
 subtitle: ''
-date: 2023-06-27 06:00:00
+date: 2023-06-29 06:00:00
 description: "Overview of Weak & Leak Infrastructure"
 featured_image: '/images/techsmith/line-pipe-shutterstock_1037473621.jpg'
 ---

 ![](/images/techsmith/line-pipe-shutterstock_1037473621.jpg)

-**Initial Stage - Reactive and Inefficient Logging:**
+**Initial Stage - Absence of Formal Security Policies:**

-In the early stages, CW&L's approach to logging was fairly basic and reactive.
-The systems and network devices were set up to create logs, but there was no centralized system for log management or monitoring.
-Logs were reviewed only when an incident occurred and required investigation.
-This lack of proactive log monitoring was a significant gap in their security posture, which became apparent during the 2018 data breach.
+In CW&L's early years, the company operated with minimal formal security policies.
+This gap was primarily due to a lack of understanding of the importance of comprehensive security policies in establishing a security-conscious culture within the organization.

-**Post-Breach - Recognizing the Importance of Log Monitoring:**
+**Recognizing the Need for Change:**

-After the data breach, the necessity for a more systematic and proactive approach to log monitoring was clear.
-The newly appointed CISO made log management and monitoring a key part of the security overhaul.
-The goal was to detect and respond to suspicious activities in real-time, rather than in the aftermath of a security incident.
+The 2018 data breach was a wake-up call for CW&L. It highlighted the weaknesses in their security posture and the urgent need for robust security policies.
+This realization marked the beginning of their journey towards developing and implementing comprehensive security policies.

-**Development Stage - Establishing a Log Management and Monitoring System:**
+**Formulation Stage - Developing the Security Policies:**

-The first step in developing a proactive log monitoring program was to establish a centralized log management system.
-All systems and network devices were configured to send their logs to this central repository.
-This allowed for efficient storage and unified monitoring of all logs.
+CW&L began by creating a security policy development team composed of key stakeholders from various departments.
+Their first task was to identify the areas that needed to be addressed in the security policies, such as access control, data protection, incident response, and more.

-Next, they implemented automated log monitoring tools to analyze the logs in real-time.
-These tools were configured to flag unusual patterns or suspicious activities, such as multiple failed login attempts, changes in file integrity, or unusual network traffic patterns.
+They then went on to draft detailed policies for each area, considering best practices and compliance requirements like those of PCI DSS.
+These policies included password policies, encryption policies, remote access policies, and more.

-**Enrichment Phase - Enhancing Log Monitoring:**
+**Implementation Stage - Rolling out the Policies:**

-In addition to real-time monitoring, they set up regular review processes.
-Security analysts were tasked with reviewing the flagged events and determining whether they posed a genuine security risk.
-This review process helped minimize false positives and ensured that real threats were promptly identified and addressed.
+After the policies were created, they were reviewed by the legal team to ensure they met all regulatory requirements.
+They were then approved by the senior management team and rolled out to the entire organization.

-To further enhance their log monitoring, CW&L integrated threat intelligence feeds into their log monitoring tools.
-These feeds provided information on known malicious IP addresses, URLs, and other threat indicators, helping to identify potential threats more quickly.
+To ensure everyone was aware of the new policies, CW&L held company-wide training sessions.
+These sessions explained the policies in detail, their importance, and the consequences of non-compliance.

-**Ongoing Maintenance - Continual Improvement and Compliance:**
+**Review and Update Stage - Ensuring Policies Stay Relevant:**

-Once the log management and monitoring system was in place, CW&L introduced regular audits to ensure the system's effectiveness.
-They also implemented procedures to ensure logs were retained as per PCI DSS requirements.
-The audits checked that logs were being appropriately generated, collected, monitored, reviewed, and retained.
+CW&L established a review process to ensure the policies remained current and effective.
+This process involved a yearly review of all policies, or whenever significant changes occurred within the organization or in the regulatory landscape.

-**Current Status - Proactive and Efficient Log Monitoring:**
+**Current Status - Maintaining Robust and Up-to-date Security Policies:**

-Today, CW&L's log management and monitoring system is robust and plays a critical role in their security posture.
-The journey from a reactive approach to a proactive log monitoring system was instrumental in achieving and maintaining PCI DSS v4.0 compliance.
-It also provided valuable insights into their network operations, helping to identify and address potential issues before they escalate into serious security incidents.
+Today, CW&L's security policies are robust, current, and crucial to maintaining a strong security posture.
+The journey from an absence of formal security policies to a comprehensive set of up-to-date security policies has played a significant role in achieving and maintaining PCI DSS v4.0 compliance.
+These policies have also fostered a culture of security consciousness within the organization, ensuring that security is a consideration in all aspects of CW&L's operations.